wix/wix-ui/packages/wix-storybook-utils/docs/usage.md

-## Story
+## autodocs usage

+**autodocs** is an umbrella term used to describe all tools related to automating documentation.

-**story** is a term we use to describe single page which contains all documentation about component.
+**story** is a term used to describe single page which contains documentation about one or more components.
-These pages can be done manually or automatically.
-To do it automatically, a small configuration is required.
+Many things are automated and many things are customizable.
+This document describes how to use it all.

 Here's an [example of `<RadioGroup/>` story configuration](https://wix-wix-style-react.surge.sh/?selectedKind=4.%20Selection&selectedStory=4.3%20Radio%20Button%20Group&full=0&addons=0&stories=1&panelRight=0) in wix-style-react ([and source of it](https://github.com/wix/wix-style-react/blob/master/stories/RadioGroup.story.js)).

-What you see in that link is generated from component source: props list, preview area and code examples.
+What you see in that example is generated from component source: props list, preview area and code examples.

 ## Creating a story

 Stories are files with `.story.js` extension.
-These files go through webpack loader which extracts component metadata and renders it.
-In order for loader to know what/how to document component, you must provide a configuration object.
+These files go through tools that extract component metadata and render it.
+Those tools need to know what/how to document component and for that reason you must provide a small configuration.

 ## Short example